A picture of the space of typical learnable tasks: Results

-\begin{result}[The structure of the space of tasks indicated by our visualization technique is consistent with parts of the Wordnet phylogenetic tree.]
-To obtain a more fine-grained characterization of how the geometry in the space of learnable tasks reflects the semantics of these tasks, we selected two particular phyla of Imagenet (Animals, Artifacts) and created sub-tasks using classes that belong to these phyla (\cref{fig:imagenet}f).
+\paragraph{Result 3: The structure of the space of tasks indicated by our visualization technique is consistent with parts of the Wordnet phylogenetic tree.} To obtain a more fine-grained characterization of how the geometry in the space of learnable tasks reflects the semantics of these tasks, we selected two particular phyla of ImageNet (Animals, Artifacts) and created sub-tasks using classes that belong to these phyla (\cref{fig:result3}a).
 Trajectories of models trained on Instruments and Conveyance are closer together than those of Animals.
-Within the Animals phylum, trajectories of Vertebrates (Dog, Reptile, Bird) are closer together than those of Invertebrates (\cref{fig:imagenet}g for quantitative metrics).
+Within the Animals phylum, trajectories of Vertebrates (Dog, Reptile, Bird) are closer together than those of Invertebrates (\cref{fig:result3}b for quantitative metrics).
 Effectively, we can recover a part of the phylogenetic tree of Wordnet using our training trajectories.
-We speculate that this points to a shared structure between visual features of images and natural language-based semantics of the corresponding categories which was used to create Wordnet~\citep{miller1998wordnet}.
-This alignment with a natural notion of relatedness as per Wordnet also demonstrates the effectiveness of our methods to understand the structure in the space of visual tasks. \end{result}
+We speculate that this may point to some shared structure between visual features of images and natural language-based semantics of the corresponding categories which was used to create Wordnet~\citep{miller1998wordnet} of the corresponding categories.
+Such alignment with a natural notion of relatedness also demonstrates the soundness and effectiveness of our technical machinery.

+\begin{remark}[Building a precise and quantitative characterization of trajectories of representations] The precise way to understand statements like those in Result 3 is using the quantitative analysis reported in~\cref{fig:result3}b and~\cref{fig:app:trajectory_distances}.
+To expand upon the caption, the X-axis of the plot is progress.
+For multiple models (5 random seeds) trained on two tasks (say Conveyance and Dogs), we have calculated the mean (across random seeds) of the interpolated trajectories at different progress.
+At each specific progress, we have plotted the distance between the mean model trained on Conveyance (say task 1) and Dogs (say task 2) divided by the average tube radii (which is the maximum of the distance of the model corresponding to one seed from the mean):

+The is a measure of how far away the trajectories of these two models are.
+If it is less than 1, then the ``tubes'' corresponding to models trained on tasks 1 and task 2 intersect.

+Let us emphasize that we have performed such analyses for all experiments in this paper (see~\cref{fig:app:trajectory_distances}); while the InPCA embedding gives an easy-to-understand visual description of these results for high-dimensional probabilistic models, the information geometric techniques developed in this paper enable us to make these descriptions precise and quantitative.
+We also include a similar step-by-step guide on how to interpret~\cref{fig:ssl_panel}b in~\cref{s:app:results}. \end{remark}